Polythiazyl: History

 The compound was first reported as early as 1910 by F.P.
 Burt, who obtained it by heating tetrasulfur tetranitride in vacuum over silver wool.

 The compound was the first compound with only non-metallic elements in which superconductivity could be demonstrated.
-However, the relatively low transition temperature at about 0.3 K makes a practical application unlikely.

 Properties

+Polythiazyl is a metallic-golden and shiny, crystalline but fibrous material with anisotropic electrical conductivity.
+It has at least two crystal polymorphs, which are usually intermixed after chemical synthesis.
+About 90% is the monoclinic form I, while the remainder is an orthorhombic form II.
+The orthorhombic portion can be increased mechanically through e.g. grinding, "although full conversion is unlikely."

+Along the fibres (SN chains), polythiazyl is electrically conductive; perpendicular, an insulator.
+The one-dimensional conductivity arises from bonding conditions in the S-N chain, where each sulfur atom provides two π electrons and each nitrogen atom provides one π electron to form two-center 3π electron bonding units.

+At temperatures below 0.3 K, it becomes a electrical superconductor.
+The Peierls distortion is inhibited by weak inter-chain interactions, which resist the characteristic bond alternation.

-Polythiazyl is a metallic-golden and shiny, crystalline but fibrous material.
-The polymer is mostly inert to oxygen and water, but decomposes in air to a grey powder after months of exposure.
+Polythiazyl is "completely insoluble"; and mostly inert to oxygen and water.
+But it decomposes rapidly in alkaline solutions, and slowly in air to a grey powder after months of exposure.
+Halogens intercalate between the strands.

 At temperatures above 240 °C explosive decomposition can occur.
 The compound also explodes on impact.
 Explosion generally proceeds via decomposition to the elements.

-Polythiazyl shows an anisotropic electrical conductivity.
-Along the fibres or SN chains, the bond is electrically conductive, perpendicular to it acts as an insulator.
-The one-dimensional conductivity is based on the bonding conditions in the S-N chain, where each sulfur atom provides two π electrons and each nitrogen atom provides one π electron to form two-center 3π electron bonding units.

-Two polymorphic crystal forms were observed in the compound.
-The monoclinic form I obtained from the synthesis can be converted into an orthorhombic form II by mechanical treatment such as grinding.
+Vapor sublimed from polythiazyl is actually a cracked form of the polymer, the six-membered radical ring (SN)_{3}.
+Condensation reverts it back to the chain form.

-Structure and bonding
+Molecular structure and bonding

-The material is a polymer, containing trivalent nitrogen, and divalent and tetravalent sulfur.
+The material is a polymer, containing trivalent nitrogen and divalent and tetravalent sulfur.
 The S and N atoms on adjacent chains align.
 Several resonance structures can be written.

 The structure of the crystalline compound was resolved by X-ray diffraction.
 This showed alternating S–N bond lengths of 159 pm and 163 pm and S–N–S bond angles of 120 ° and N–S–N bond angles of 106 °.